 Sheep Ultrasound: 63 day pregnancy

-Hopefully this will help you to “SEE” the ultrasound image.
+Hopefully this helps you to “SEE” the ultrasound image.
 Remember, the more images you see the easier and clearer they will become.

 Of course, choosing the right ultrasound equipment from a creditable company should also be an important decision.
-To learn more about the IBEX Portable Ultrasound watch this short video.
+To schedule a free demo, click here...or call us at 1.866.365.6596.